ResByte/ResByte.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working at [Abeja](http://www.abeja.asia) as Deep Learning Researcher.

-I am interested in Applied Deep Learning  especially.
+## Areas of Interests
+- Generative Modelling in Computer Vision.
+- Semi-supervised modelling.
+- Bayesian approaches to Deep Learning.
+- Deep learning for edge devices

 Most frequent tools used are : Pytorch, Keras, Tensorflow, Nvidia-Docker, Opencv, Scikit-Learn

 Following are a few of the various themes I have worked on: